-As a small business owner, you can turn your unpaid customer invoices into fast cash with invoice factoring.
+As a small business owner, you can turn your unpaid customer invoices into fast cash with A/R factoring.
 This financing option is best for business owners whose customers are other businesses.
 Because these customers typically do not pay for goods or services immediately, invoice factoring can provide immediate cash for business owners to keep paying employees or other expenses.

 How do Invoice Factoring Companies Work?

-- The client delivers goods or services to the account debtor and generates an invoice
+- The client delivers goods or services to the account debtor and generates an invoice.

-- Bankers Factoring pays out the remaining open invoice balance less our small factoring once the account debtor pays.
+- Bankers Factoring then pays out the remaining open invoice balance less our small factoring once the account debtor pays.